Malware vs. Ransomware: Understanding Business Risk & Financial Impact

 What is Ransomware

-Once installed, ransomware uses a process called encryption to lock the victim’s files or entire systems.
+Once installed, ransomware uses encryption to lock the victim’s files or entire systems.
 This transforms the data into an unreadable format, and only the cybercriminal possesses the decryption key needed to revert the files to their original state.

 Ransomware threats range from restraining the decryption key to leaking the stolen data, and a successful attack can have severe consequences.
 Victims may experience the inaccessibility of critical data, disruption of business or organizational operations, financial losses associated with downtime, and potential reputational harm.